 Penalties and fines and how to pay them

 The Spanish Traffic Police – Guardia Civil Trafico in green and white marked cars – have the power to impose fines on the spot and the new laws mean that they can observe an offence and take down the car registration without having the stop the vehicle.
-And in the case of visitor’s driving their own cars in Spain, offences will then be reported to the country where the car in registered.
+And in the case of visitor’s driving their own cars in Spain, offences will then be reported to the country where the car is registered.

-For residents there is a 15 day period during which you can contest a fine.
+For residents, there is a 15 day period during which you can contest a fine.
 For minor offences, if you pay within 20 days you can get it reduced by 50%.

-If you are a visiting motorist are also entitled to the 50% reduction but must pay fines immediately to the officer present, by credit car or cash, to avoid confiscation of the vehicle.
+If you are a visiting motorist are also entitled to the 50% reduction but must pay fines immediately to the officer present, by credit card or cash, to avoid confiscation of the vehicle.
 You may contest it after the event through legal channels.